blue-luke/cka-crash-course/exercises/03-cluster-version-upgrade/instructions.md

 - Do I have to ssh onto the nodes to upgrade them?
 I don't think so
 - The specifics of what kubeadm, kubectl and kubelet do
 - Why draining the nodes is necessary

+Might need to 'sudo kubectl drain master-node --ignore-daemonsets --delete-local-data' if node can't be drained